 Although most visitors come to Egypt to see the historic sites, the country’s natural beauties also entice visitors.
 Coral reefs and beach resorts are popular along the Red Sea coast.
 Visitors can find a delightful freshwater spring oasis on a walk through the Sahara.

-Tourists have departed Egypt in considerable numbers after the 2011 revolution and continuing counter-revolution.
+Tourists have departed Egypt in considerable numbers after the 2011 revolution and the continuing counter-revolution.
 This has opened up the possibility of having unique experiences in Egypt sans the throngs.
 Get the Egypt Airline tickets with your family and go explore the great pyramids and other fascinating tourist attractions.
+Or choose to have an all-inclusive luxury Egypt experience by trusting an Egyptian travel company to arrange the most unique luxury cultural and archaeological tours throughout Egypt with knowledgeable Egyptian guides.

 1. Giza Necropolis